ShahdFayezNegm/ShahdFayezNegm/README.md

 <div align="center">

-### 💙 Building intelligent systems that transform ideas into impactful AI solutions.
+### 💙 Building AI systems from research and ideas into practical applications.

 </div>